 Autism Spectrum Disorder workshops for educators and teachers

 At Behaviour Zen, we work with those seeking help on learning how to support those with challenging behaviours and how to support individuals with Autism Spectrum Disorders.
-We do this through our comprehensive consultancy service, Autism behaviour management workshop, Autism online training courses and books for teachers and educators.
+We do this through our comprehensive consultancy service and introducing our Best Behaviour Management Books as well, Autism behaviour management workshop, Autism online training courses and books for teachers and educators.

-Simply browse our offered Autism workshops across Australia, and if you require any additional information or would like a tailored training session at your site please do not hesitate to get in touch with our support staff.
+Simply browse our offered Autism Spectrum Disorders Workshops across Australia, and if you require any additional information or would like a tailored Autism Online Training session at your site please do not hesitate to get in touch with our support staff.

 To learn how to support individuals with ASD please refer to: Bhargava, D. (2018).
 Positive Behaviour Support Strategies for Students with Autism Spectrum Disorder: A Step by Step Guide to Assessing – Managing-Preventing Emotional and Behavioural Difficulties.
 Perth, WA: Behaviour Zen Pty Ltd.